jq153387/avancevl.github.io/_pages/en/principles/written_communication.md

 * When sending attachments, consider file formats so recipients can view the files without formatting issues (e.g., PDF)

 ### 7. E-mail signatures
-* Set your email signature on desktop and phone to reflect the team’s forma
+* Set your email signature on desktop and phone to reflect the team’s format